 Over the years we have been taught that electric cars are the future but the technology is still in its early days.
 However, over the past year or so, the movements towards reliable charging have been improved massively with these home electric car charging stations, which can charge cars much faster.

 In terms of the power cord length, the majority of electric charging stations will use cords with lengths between 16 and 25 feet.
 For the additional length, you will more than certainly be expected to pay a premium price as an added extra.

-Below is a list of the best EV chargers that provide powerful charge and are easy to use with various features such as smartphone applications and WiFi.
+Below is a list of the best EV chargers that provide a powerful charge and are easy to use with various features such as smartphone applications and WiFi connection.

 ChargePoint Home Electric Car Charger

 The ChargePoint is a popular EV Charger that is by far the best looking unit you can buy.
 It is also clever with an integrated WiFi that connects to your smartphone to provide real time information on the charge of your vehicle.

 Other features of the ChargePoint EV Charger include: